 Can I travel to the EU with less than 6 months on my passport?

 As the UK has left the EU, you will no longer be able to travel to the EU with less than 6 months left on your passport.
-If you are planning to travel to the EU after the 1st January 2021 your passport will be required to be under 10 years old and have more than 6 months left until expiry.
+If you are planning to travel to the EU after the 1st January 2021 your passport will need to meet certain requirements.
+Your passport must be under 10 years old and have more than 6 months left until expiry.

 When will I require a Visa?

-If you’re travelling to the EU after the 1st of January 2021, you will be able to travel to most EU countries without a visa for up to 90 days in a rolling 180 day period, but only as a tourist.
+If you’re travelling to the EU after the 1st of January 2021, you will be able to travel to most EU countries without a visa.
+With a tourist visa you can visit for up to 90 days in a rolling 180 day period.
 This includes Switzerland, Norway, Iceland and Liechtenstein.
 It’s important to note that some areas won’t affect the 90 day allowance; these currently include Bulgaria, Croatia, Cyprus and Romania.
 Should you wish to travel longer than 90 days in the EU other than as a tourist, for either work, study or business, you may need to apply for a visa or permit.

-When travelling abroad, please make sure you have your emergency travel insurance claims telephone number.
-Also remember to write your policy number down in a few places where you can access it – perhaps on your smartphone notes app, in your wallet and in your hand luggage – just in case one of these is lost or stolen.
+When travelling abroad it is important to have the right level of travel health insurance.
+Remember to make sure you have your emergency travel insurance claims telephone number.
+Write your travel insurance policy number down in a few places.
+It is good practice to have it on your smartphone notes app, in your wallet and in your hand luggage – just in case one of these is lost or stolen.

 Contact us in advance of your travel date.

-Contact us in advance of your travel date by contacting your local branch using our branch finder where we will be happy to discuss any queries you may have on your travel needs.
+Contact us in advance of your travel date by getting in touch with your local branch.
+Use our local branch finder and we will be happy to discuss any queries you may have on your travel needs.

 Motor insurance - Will I need a green card to travel by car in the EU?